calocan/urbinsight-server/README.md

 Activate it
 source virtualenvname/bin/activate

+# Install pur (if needed) to update requirements
+pip install pur

-# Install requirements
+# Update and Install requirements
-$VIRTUAL_ENV/bin/pip install --no-cache-dir  --upgrade -r requirements.txt
+pur -r requirements.txt && $VIRTUAL_ENV/bin/pip install --no-cache-dir  --upgrade -r requirements.txt
 Add the following to the bottom $VIRTUAL_ENV/bin/activate to setup the PYTHONPATH, replacing the path with your own install location